-(1) Pharmacy: The hospital pharmacy including pharmaceuticals contained in disaster and emergency caches held by the hospital, shall be supervised by a designated pharmacist-in-charge who is employed part-time or full-time.
+(1) Pharmacy: The hospital pharmacy shall be supervised by a designated pharmacist-in-charge who is employed part-time or full-time.
 If employed part-time, the pharmacist shall visit the facility at least every 72 hours.

 (2) Other storage: If there is no pharmacy, pre-labeled, prepackaged medications shall be stored in, and distributed from, an automated medication management system, which is under the supervision of the pharmacist-in-charge.